vanadylum/bamboobank/README.md

 Java 11

 To run:
-At src, to compile, run
+At src, to compile run
-"javac -d .\out .\com\bambank\Main.java" to run the progrm, run
+"javac -d .\out .\com\bambank\Main.java", and to run the program, run
 "java -cp out com.bambank.Main"

 There is a default user of "admin/admin".